The "Manifesto of the International Marxist Tendency" explains the

 the slogan of public works and work sharing without

-.
+loss of pay.
 Society needs schools, hospitals, roads and houses.

 The unemployed must be put to work on a major programme of public